 The other good news is that it is designed to expand, so you don’t have to hesitate about doing a little shopping on your travels; you can still fit everything in on the way home.”

-Mary Chong, of Calculated Traveler, swears by IT luggage and so do many European vacation-goers.
+If you’ve traveled to Europe you’ve probably seen IT everywhere and could’ve easily guessed they’re one of the top luggage brands there.
+Mary Chong, of Calculated Traveler, swears by ultra-lightweight IT luggage and so do many European vacation-goers.

 “I use the 4-wheeler carry-on by IT Luggage Brands, which weighs 2.25 kg/4.96 lbs.
 I LOVE IT.
 I go carry-on only and sneak more on the plane by using a backpack as my laptop bag/purse.”

-If you’ve traveled to Europe you’ve probably seen IT everywhere and could’ve easily guessed they’re one of the top luggage brands there.
-The suitcases are extremely practical in design maximizing every square inch of space while having minimalist details lowering the weight of the overall bag.
+IT is one of our top suitcase recommendations because it is extremely practical in design maximizing every square inch of space while having minimalist details lowering the weight of the overall bag.

 Store your boarding pass and other important travel documents in the exterior pockets of your carry-on so you can easily access them as you go through check-in and security.”